Mitarai Digital Folio

 Who does Thersites speak to the most?

-Thersites shares the most scenes with Achilles — 5 scenes together across Troilus and Cressida.
+Thersites shares the most scenes with Diomedes — 5 scenes together across Troilus and Cressida.